shoorik/desktop-switcher/readme.txt

-will automatically account for dual monitor wallpapers if your desktop size changes or relative positions of monitors is changed, run diagnostic. won't work correctly if there are two rows of monitors
+will automatically account for dual monitor wallpapers if your desktop size changes or relative positions of monitors is changed, run diagnostic. won't work correctly if there are two rows of monitors for the windows 7 fade effect, check the windows 7 fade option, though I don't think it will work if you have UAC enabled

 changelog:
+10/27/09:	changed registry location so can use with UAC (fading doesn't work with UAC for some reason)
-10/25/09:	put in option to use windows 7 fading when changing wallpaper 07/28/09:	fixed picture ratio detection
+			corrected unchecked exceptions so there are no significant errors when starting for the first time 10/25/09:	put in option to use windows 7 fading when changing wallpaper 07/28/09:	fixed picture ratio detection
 			added log